AlgoMaster Logo

 Code Implementation

-Notice that the implementations use <= (not <) when comparing elements from the left and right halves.
-This is what makes merge sort stable: equal elements from the left half always come before equal elements from the right half, preserving their original relative order.
+The implementation uses <= (not <) when comparing elements from the left and right halves.
+This is what makes merge sort stable: equal elements from the left half always come before equal elements from the right half, which preserves their original relative order.

 Example Walkthrough